Introduction / History

 Some Pandits are strict vegetarians while others eat meat except for beef.

 The Brahmin Kashmiri Pandits consider themselves to be devout Hindus.
 They are followers of the ancient religion of India, Hinduism.
 Kashmiri Pandits are chiefly followers of Shiva, the destroyer god.
 Their favorite goddess is Kheer Bhawani.
-The spring of Kheer Bhawani at the mouth of Sind Valley in Kashmir is considered one of their most important and sacred places.
+The spring of Kheer Bhawani at the mouth of Sind Valley in Jammu and Kashmir is considered one of their most important and sacred places.
 Their branch of Shiva worship is known as Kashmir Shaivism.
 The primary tenet of Kashmir Shaivism is that the individual soul is one with the universal.
-Kashmir has also been a land of Sun worship with shrines such as Martand Temple.
+Jammu and Kashmir has also been a land of Sun worship with shrines such as Martand Temple.

 What Are Their Needs?